BRISTOL INTANGIBLE CULTURAL HERITAGE CAMPAIGN

 We are eager to participate and collaborate as residents of Bristol in any consultation and discussion spaces with the community during this process, however, given that locations central to this movemen are disappearing and may soon be irrecoverable, we strongly believe that recognition in the National Inventory is urgent and must be a priority for the city’s local agenda.

-Together, we must act now.
-This year in 2025.
+Together, we must act this year, in 2025.

 We would greatly appreciate your support in advocating for this initiative and would welcome the opportunity to discuss how we can work together.
 If you have any ideas to help further the campaign, please get intouch on the form below.